taikoxyz/raiko/README_Docker.md

      ]
    }'
    ```
-   Make sure to replace `<ip_addr>` with the IP of your container.
    If the request was served correctly, you should see a lot of logs being produced in the log file and an SGX proof printed on the standard output:
    ```
    {"jsonrpc":"2.0","id":1,"result":{"type":"Sgx","proof":"0x000000006cbe8f8cb4c319f5beba9a4fa66923105dc90aec3c5214eed022323b9200097b647208956cc1b7ce0d8c0777df657caace329cc73f2398b137095128c7717167fc52d6474887e98e0f97149c9be2ca63a458dc8a1b"}}
    ```